Access to Higher Education Diploma (Diplôme d’accès aux études supérieures - DAES)

 - have successfully completed the preparatory class,

-- have successfully completed the sixth year of secondary education,
+- have successfully completed the sixth year of classical or general secondary education,

-- have successfully completed the sixth year of technical secondary education - technical scheme,
+- have successfully completed the sixth year of technical secondary education - technical scheme (former school system),

-- hold the technician's diploma (diplôme de technicien).
+- hold a master craftsmanship (brevet de maîtrise) or a technician's diploma (diplôme de technicien).

-Applications should be sent in by post no later than 1 September of the current year.
-More information
+Applications should be submitted no later than 30 August of the current year.